RobertoPrevato/K8sStudies/docs/kind/postgresql.md

 kubectl cluster-info --context kind-db
 ```

-/// admonition | Extra port mappings without a load balancer wouldn't work.
-    type: danger

-Configuring `extraPortMappings` for port `5432` for the `Kind`
-node without configuring a load balancer wouldn't work to connect from the host.

-///

-`single-postgres.yaml` contains only a

 Create a secret for the PostgreSQL admin password, which is referenced by name in the
 manifest, replacing `mypassword` with the desired secret: